kelvinbksoh/Vietnamese-Automated-Lyrics-Transcription/README.md

 | whisper-medium       | 23.15              | 26.42                    | 17.01              | 17.03                    |
 | whisper-large-v2     | 20.52              | 24.61                    | 16.09              | 17.14                    |
 ## Whisper Inference
-Our fine-tuned Whisper model for Vietnamese lyrics transcription is now available on the Hugging Face repository: [whisper-large-v2-vietnamese-lyrics-transcription](https://huggingface.co/xyzDivergence/whisper-large-v2-vietnamese-lyrics-transcription).
-If you’re interested in performing Vietnamese automatic lyrics transcription, you can use the Transformers pipeline below.
+To perform Vietnamese automatic lyrics transcription, you can use the Transformers pipeline below.

 #### Using Transformers Pipeline
 To generate the transcription for a song, we can use the Transformers [`pipeline`](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.AutomaticSpeechRecognitionPipeline).
 Chunking is enabled by setting `chunk_length_s=30` when instantiating the pipeline.
 With chunking enabled, the pipeline can be run with batched inference.
 It can also be extended to predict sequence level timestamps by passing `return_timestamps=True`.
 In the following example we are passing `return_timestamps="word"`  that provides precise timestamps for when each individual word in the audio starts and ends.